Become familiar with your tenant policies.

 Annual Income Review and Continued Eligibility

-Capital Region Housing is required by Section 5 of the Social Housing Accommodation Regulation to verify the income of all tenant households every year to confirm eligibility.
-The annual income review is also used to calculate your rent amount every year.
+Capital Region Housing is required by our grant agreements to verify the income of all tenant households every year to confirm eligibility.
 Your annual income review must be completed by the anniversary of your tenancy agreement (lease).
 Find out more about these rules and how to complete your annual income review by reviewing our information sheet below.

 We understand that you may want to go on vacation or might have family emergencies that require being away from your home.
 Capital Region Housing’s Absences Policy allows tenants to be away from their home while ensuring that tenancy responsibilities are maintained.
 Review these rules in our absences information sheet below.